April 2, 2018

 But if it wasn’t — done that is – I would be working from home over the weekend to finish or start a project, e-mail a colleague, or look over information for a Monday a.m. meeting.
 And that would be fine with my boss and my co-workers.
 Granted, working from home is not a new phenomenon.
 However, leaving early, coming in late or working the hours that YOU decide, definitely is.
 But not for long.

-An article in The Muse sited a new study by Bentley University , saying that 77% of Millennials want flexible work hours, mentioning that “it would make the workplace more productive for people their age.”
+Now more than ever, Millennials are requesting flexible schedules and opportunities to work from home.
 But let’s face it, with some getting used to, it feels pretty good to people my age as well.

 Before you naysayers jump to the conclusion that employees are taking advantage, not earning their keep, etc., etc., consider that institutions like Stanford are doing research on the subject – and recent data shows that productivity, overall work hours and employee satisfaction, actually improves with workplace flexibility.